frederic-perez/AmE-dictionary/data/idioms.md

 __control freak__ :two::hammer:
 __cool (one’s) heels__ To wait, sometimes so that one becomes calmer or more composed.
 __cool your jets!__ Calm down!
 This caution began with air force pilots reducing their jet planes’ air speed and, by so doing, reducing strain on the engine caused by excess heat.
 Among similar “relax!” phrases are “hold your horses!” “chill out!” “keep your pants on!” and “don’t get your bowels in an uproar!”
+__coop up__ To restrict someone or something to a particular, usually small, space for a length of time.
+A noun or pronoun can be used between “coop” and “up.” _Just let the dogs run in the yard—they’ve been cooped up all day._ _After that snowstorm cooped us up for days, we were thrilled to leave the house again._
 __corporate ladder__
 __cost an arm and a leg__ To be extremely expensive.
 __cost the earth__ To be exorbitant or burdensome in expense.